A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 Keep in mind that holidays, like Easter, bring an influx of visitors.
 Avoid all holidays if you want to skip the crowds and steep hotel prices.

 Parroquia de San Miguel Arcangel Church – the very centerpiece of San Miguel and one of the most photographed churches in Mexico.
-Self-taught architect, Zeferino Gutierrez, apparently came up with the design after seeing postcards and lithographs from gothic churches in Europe.
+Self-taught architect Zeferino Gutierrez apparently came up with the design after seeing postcards and lithographs from Gothic churches in Europe.

 Entrance is free, so a quick visit is a no-brainer.
 Be sure to wander around the surrounding square, El Jardin, before and after your visit.

-There are also several food tours to choose from like this Tacos and Tequila food tour or this evening food tour.
+There are also several food tours to choose from, like this Tacos and Tequila food tour or this evening food tour.

-I snagged 12!
 Outside of some additional pottery items, that’s all I bought in San Miguel.
 Even so, the 2 hours I spent wandering the markets was time well spent.

 Stop at Lavanda for a coffee break...it's in the heart of the market area and my favorite coffee shop in San Miguel.